Suraj-khatri/HotelRoomBookingAPI/README.md

 open this with visual studio.
-run commang 'add-migration init' and 'update-database' in package manager console. add new rooms and new bookings from swagger. and run this api. open angular project in visual studio code.
+run command 'add-migration init' and 'update-database' in package manager console. add new rooms and new bookings from swagger. and run this api. open angular project in visual studio code.